parcel-bundler/website/src/features/dependency-resolution.md

 {% endsample %}

 Note that these may only be omitted when importing from a JavaScript or TypeScript file.
 File extensions are always required for dependencies defined in other file types like HTML and CSS.

+In TypeScript files, Parcel will also try replacing JavaScript extensions including `.js`, `.jsx`, `.mjs`, and `.cjs` with their TypeScript equivalents (`.ts`, `.tsx`, `.mts`, and `.cts`).
+For example, a dependency on `./foo.js` will resolve to `./foo.ts`.
+This matches TSC's behavior.
+However, unlike TSC, if the original `./foo.js` exists, it will be used instead of the TS version, matching the behavior of Node and other bundlers.

 #### Directory index files